 Offline payments

 Card payments are the most common way to pay in shops, so it is important that card payments work even in the event of disruptions in data communication, i.e. offline.
-Together with representatives from the payments market, the Riksbank has reached an agreement to enable card payments to be made even in the event of disruptions in data communication, lasting up to seven days.
-The payments covered are purchases of essential goods in physical trade, such as food, medicine and fuel, and this applies to all cardholders over the age of 18 with cards issued by the banks covered by the Riksbank's regulations.
+Together with representatives from the payments market, the Riksbank has reached an agreement to enable card payments to be made even in the event of disruptions in data communication lasting up to seven days.
+The payments covered include purchases of essential goods in physical shops, such as food, medicines and fuel.
+This applies to the vast majority of cardholders aged 18 or over who hold cards issued by card issuers covered by the agreement.
+The card issuers are set out in the list below, together with other organisations.

 How offline payments work